andreas-ka/explore-sthlm-react-frontend/README.md

 ## Features

 ### Navbar
 - Made with bootstrap, collapses on smaller devices.
-The links change depending on user state, logged in or logged out.
+The links change depending on the user state, logged in or logged out.

 ### Sign up
 - Sign up page consists of 3 fields for username, password and confirm password, if username already exist, password to weak or if passwords dont match you get an alert.

 ### Sign in
-- Same as sign up page you get warning if the provided credentials are not a match.
+- Same as the sign up page, you get a warning if the provided credentials are not a match.

 ### Feed
 - Feed only shows the posts from the users that you are following.

 ### Events / homepage
-- Starting page that includes alot of features, it shows the weather, a search bar and a selector for ctaegories.
+- Starting page that includes many features, it shows the weather, a search bar and a selector for categories.
 The events are all shown in column and uses infinite scroll to load on demand.
 It also shows statistics for the event, how many comments it has, what rating and lets you as a registered user click the attend button to show that you are attending the event.